hutonahill/rithmatist-algorithms/README.md

  -  increasing segment strength calculation accuracy
  -  9-Point detection

-Use of these programs in any project without written permission is prohibited.
+Use of the code in this repository in any project without written permission is prohibited.
+Use of the ideas in the google drive folder is encuraged.